hsf-training/analysis-essentials/python/methods.md

 Generally, you should only use `lambda` methods to define little throw-away methods.
 The main downside with using them is that you can’t attach a docstring to them, and they become unwieldy when there’s complex logic.

+Golden rules:
+ - make a function idempotent if possible (stateless, the same input values will return the same output).
+This is of course different for classes.
+ - Don't use globals (if anyhow avoidable).
+ - Do not alter the input argument if they are mutable.
+ - Put a docstring there.
+Probably even before you implement your function.
+This makes it not only to everyone else but also to you clear what comes in and what comes out.